narendrasss/TheShoppies/README.md

 ### Features

-- **Add pagination** — For simplicity, I currently limit the movie results to the only the first page.
+- **Add pagination** — For simplicity, I currently limit the movie results to only the first page.
 In some cases this can lead to users not finding the movies they're looking for.

 ### Performance